Mike-Aniki/Aniki-ReMake/README.md

 To fully enjoy this theme, please follow the configuration instructions in Playnite:

 - To change the theme layout: In the theme folder, you'll find a folder called "Theme Option".
 Simply copy the "view" folder (from the corresponding zip file) into the main theme folder.

-	- To change the interface style (top and bottom bars) : Go to the [Aniki ThemeTheme Option\Interface] folder.
+- To change the interface style (top and bottom bars) : Go to the [Aniki Theme\Theme Option\Interface] folder.
 Choose the style you like and copy and paste the corresponding "interface.png" file into the [Aniki ReMake\Images] folder.

 For filter icons to appear correctly, the filter name and icon.png name must match !